Surah Al-Fajr (Arabic: الفجر, “The Dawn”, “Daybreak”) is the 89th chapter (surah) of the Quran, with 30 ayat or verses.

 8. No Muslim can disobey Allah except for those who disbelieve in Him.

-9. Then, the attitude of people is described towards worldly things.
+9. Then, the attitude of people is described toward worldly things.

-10. It also describes the relation between transgression and tyranny.
+10. It also describes the relationship between transgression and tyranny.

 11. Allah ranks him the most who fears him the most.